The Real World: Seattle: After filming

 After the cast left the Real World pier, six of them, except for Irene, appeared to discuss their experiences both during and since their time on the show, Real World Seattle Blooper Show which aired after the season ended in 1998, and was hosted by Ananda Lewis.
+Rebecca told the rest of the cast and Lewis that Irene and her had stayed in touch that that Irene was "doing well" but had no interest in talking to or appearing with the rest of the cast.

 While earning a master's degree in broadcast and communications from San Francisco State University, Irene McGee began a youth-oriented radio show/podcast, No One's Listening, The show has included interviews with Noam Chomsky, Lawrence Lessig, Brewster Kahle, Violet Blue, and Jimmy Wales, and won the 2006 Pubbie Award as Best Bay Area Podcast by the San Francisco Bay Area Publicity Club.
 She tours colleges to speak about media manipulation and reality television, has appeared on VH1 and E!
 Entertainment Television and was involved with a documentary about Lyme Disease, Under Our Skin: The Untold Story of Lyme Disease.
 She has a daughter, also named Irene.

 Lindsey Brien went on to become both a TV reporter for local affiliate KHAS-TV in Hastings, NE and eventually to become part of the cast of morning team The Bert Show at radio station WWWQ in Atlanta.
 At last knowledge, Brien was co-host of a Tampa, Florida based TV show called The Spot.

 Stephen Williams was arrested in 2001 for prostitution, and again in 2002 for stealing a car.
 At the 2008 Real World Awards Bash, he announced that he was gay, and engaged to his male partner Sheldon.
 He also stated that he apologized to Irene, and had rekindled his friendship with her, but Nathan refuted this.
 In the same night, Irene won the "Gone Baby Gone" award.

 Rebecca Lord recorded a song with rapper Sir Mix-a-Lot.
 She is the leader of the pop band Becky, in which Keanu Reeves once played bass.